-This implies that any group that has compatible actions on a simplicial tree and a hyperbolic $\Z$-metric space has a $\Z^2$-valued hyperbolic length function.
+This implies that any group that acts both on a simplicial tree, and a hyperbolic $\Z$-metric space, has a $\Z^2$-valued hyperbolic length function.
 The same construction is valid for $Y$ being a $\Z^n$-tree. \end{example}

 Let $l : G \to \Z^n$ be $\delta$-hyperbolic.
-We say $l$ is {\em proper} if for any $k \in \N$ the set $\{g \mid l(g) \leqslant (k, 0, \ldots, 0)\}$ is finite.
-Observe that if $l$ is a based length function coming from a proper action of $G$ on some $\Z^n$-metric space $X$ then $l$ itself is proper.
-A proper length function is simply one that corresponds to an action that is properly discontinuous on subspaces of height $1$, hence the term.
+We say that the length function $l$ is {\em proper} if for any $k \in \N$ the set $\{g \mid l(g) \leqslant (k, 0, \ldots, 0)\}$ is finite.
+Observe that if $l$ is a based length function coming from a proper action of $G$ on some $\Z^n$-metric space $X$, then $l$ itself is proper.
+A proper length function corresponds to an action that is properly discontinuous on subspaces of height $1$, hence the term.

 \begin{example} Let a finitely generated group $G$ act properly and co-compactly on a geodesic $\Z^n$-hyperbolic space $X$ so that the stabilizer of some $\Z$-subspace $X_0$ is finitely generated.